znegva/znegva.github.io/_posts/2019-01-15-email-backups-with-dovecot.md

 tags: backups
 ---

-For years I struggeled with the right way of backing up my emails  - operating systems, devices and mail-programs changed from time to time...
+For years I struggled with the right way of backing up my emails  - operating systems, devices and mail-programs changed from time to time...

 Maybe now I found the best way of doing it right: Use a locally installed [Dovecot](https://www.dovecot.org/) IMAP-Server storing to [Maildir](https://wiki2.dovecot.org/MailboxFormat/Maildir).